kaljo14/API/README.md

 ---

 The goal is to make two resources to be fed through the API, respectively one resource for tasks and one resource for tags.
-A task is something that needs to be done, and `tags`git a can be taken as a way to categorize `tasks`.
+A task is something that needs to be done, and `tags` it a can be taken as a way to categorize `tasks`.

 ##### For example, we might have the following list of tasks: